juliocbcotta/plugin_gen.flutter/flutter_plugin_annotations/README.md

 ```

 ## @MethodChannelFutures()
-This annotation should be placed at your plugin class together with `FlutterPlugin`, to enable the usage
+MethodChannelFutures` annotation should be placed at your plugin class together with `FlutterPlugin`, to enable the usage
-of methods/fields and getters that return a `Future<T>` to have it's calls mapped into a `MethodChannel`.
+of methods, fields and getters that return a `Future<T>` to have it's calls mapped into a `MethodChannel`.

 - As the annotated class will generate a part file that access flutter framework, you need to add the import
 `import 'package:flutter/services.dart';` to the top of your class file.

-You can see a class example [here](https://github.com/BugsBunnyBR/plugin_gen.flutter/blob/master/example/lib/).
+You can see a class example [here](https://github.com/BugsBunnyBR/plugin_gen.flutter/blob/master/flutter_plugin_annotations/example/lib/platform_plugin.dart).

 ### MethodChannelFutures.channelName
-This value will be used in the generated plugin.
- If `channelName` has no path replacements:  The plugin will have a `static const MethodChannel` that will be shared
+ If `MethodChannelFutures.channelName` has no path replacements:  The plugin will have a `static const MethodChannel` that will be shared
  across all instances of the plugin.

-If `channelName` has any String replacements, i.e `platform_channel_with_id/{id}`, the generated plugin will have a constructor with a String named parameter `id` that will be replaced
+If `MethodChannelFutures.channelName` has any String replacements, i.e `platform_channel_with_id/{id}`, the generated plugin will have a constructor with a String named parameter `id` that will be replaced
 in the given String when creating a new instance of the class.
 This may be useful when allocating native resources.

 For instance: